PeppyDays/learn-rust-with-tests/src/rust_fundamentals/select.md

 }
 ```

-We've refactored creating our mock servers into a function called `arrange_server` to move some uninteresting code out of the test and reduce repetition.
+We've refactored mock server creation into an `arrange_server` function to remove uninteresting code from tests and reduce repetition.

 ## The Second Requirement: Synchronize Finding Processes

-Why are we testing the speeds of the websites one after another when Rust is great at concurrency?
-We should be able to check both at the same time.
-We don't really care about the exact response times of the requests, we just want to know which one comes back first.
+Why test website speeds sequentially when Rust excels at concurrency?
+We should check both simultaneously.
+We don't care about exact response times - just which returns first.

-To do this, we're going to introduce a new construct called `select` which helps us synchronise processes really easily and clearly.
+We'll introduce `select`, a construct that helps synchronize processes easily and clearly.

-We're trying to refactor our `race` function to use `select`, so that no need to write a new test for it.
-We can just change the implementation and see if it still passes.
+We're refactoring our `race` function to use `select`, so no new test is needed.
+We can change the implementation and verify it still passes.

 ```rust,ignore
 use reqwest::Client;